-- 50 ml yoghurt warmed to a runny consistency
+- 50 ml yoghurt - warmed to a runny consistency

-Add the onions, and fry for three minutes, or until onion soften and becomes translucent.
-Add the ginger and garlic, and fry for a further three minutes, or until the onion becomes golden brown and the raw garlic smell has gone.
+- Add the ginger and garlic, and fry for a further three minutes, or until the onion becomes golden brown and the raw garlic smell has gone.

-Reduce the heat to low, and add the yoghurt one tablespoon at a time, mixing well before adding the next tablespoon.
+- Reduce the heat to low, and add the yoghurt one tablespoon at a time, mixing well before adding the next tablespoon.

 for the saag

-Whilst the lamb is cooking, bring two litres of water to a boil in a large pan, and prepare another bowl with two litres of iced water.
+- Whilst the lamb is cooking, bring two litres of water to a boil in a large pan, and prepare another bowl with two litres of iced water.

-Once the water is boiling, add the turmeric to the water, then add the leaves.
+- Once the water is boiling, add the turmeric to the water, then add the leaves.
 Stir, and once the water has come back to a boil use a slotted spoon to transfer the leaves to the iced water.
 Stir well to distribute the leaves and allow to cool.

-Transfer to a serving dish, drizzle with the warmed yoghurt and serve.
+- Transfer to a serving dish, drizzle with the warmed yoghurt and serve.

 - One large bunch of silverbeet should provide enough leaves.
 You need to trim the green part of the leaves from the stalks.

-- Silverbeet is sometimes called swiss chard
+- Silverbeet is sometimes called Swiss chard

 - You can use any leafy green vegetable for the saag.
 Spinach works well, and I am told kale works well.
-Mustard leaves are commonly used, but they are not generally available where I live.
+Mustard leaves are commonly used, but they are not readily available where I live.
 Lettuce does not work.
 Fresh green fenugreek leaves would be ideal if you can get them.